Destroy All Monsters (band)

-Destroy All Monsters was an influential Detroit rock band existing from 1973 to 1985, with sporadic performances since.
-Their music touched on elements of punk rock, psychedelic rock, heavy metal and noise rock with a heavy dose of performance art.
+Destroy All Monsters was a Detroit rock band existing from 1973 to 1985, with sporadic performances since.
+Their music touched on elements of punk rock, psychedelic rock, heavy metal and noise rock with performance art.
 Their music was described by Lester Bangs as "anti-rock".
-They earned a measure of notoriety due to members of The Stooges and MC5 joining the band, and Sonic Youth singer/guitarist Thurston Moore compiling a three compact disc set of the group's music in 1994.
+Members of The Stooges and MC5 joined the band, and Sonic Youth singer/guitarist Thurston Moore participated in the compilation of a three compact disc set of the group's music in 1994, released by his Ecstatic Peace! record label.

 History

 Early years

 Formed in 1973, the first edition of Destroy All Monsters was formed by University of Michigan art students Mike Kelley, Jim Shaw, Niagara, and filmmaker Cary Loren.
-They performed in the Ann Arbor area from 1973–1976, and their only release was a one-hour cassette of their recordings available only through Lightworks magazine.
+They performed in the Ann Arbor area from 1973–1976, and their only release was a one-hour cassette of their recordings available through Lightworks magazine.
 Their early music was influenced by Sun Ra, Velvet Underground, ESP-Disk, monster movies, beat culture and futurism.
 Their sound was experimental, abrasive, psychedelic, darkly humorous and droning.

 On New Year's Eve of 1973, the first Destroy All Monsters concert was held at a comic book convention in Ann Arbor, Michigan.
 At the time the instruments were two guitars with an echoplex and fuzz box, a drum kit played by Mission of Burma's Roger Miller, tape loops, a violin, a sax, a vacuum cleaner and a coffee can.
 They performed a demented version of Black Sabbath's "Iron Man" and were asked to leave after ten minutes.
 The group performed "guerilla style", setting up free at parties and playing for food along Ann Arbor's frat row.
 They used modified instruments, a drum machine, tape loops, toys, cheap keyboards and broken electronic devices.
-Aside from the comic convention, the group's only formal gig in this era was at the Halloween Ball at the University of Michigan art school in 1976.
+Aside from the comic convention, the group's only formal gig in this era was at the Halloween Ball at the University of Michigan School of Art and Design in 1976.

-Kelley and Shaw left the band during the summer of 1976 to attend graduate school at CalArts in Los Angeles, California.
-Both have gone on to lead successful solo careers in the art world.
-Their work is held in major collections around the world.